-- Reasonable Risk: With all audit activities, there is assumed risk, but no current threats identified. - Limited Risk: A minor departure from GMP/GCP Requirements. - Average Risk: A minor departure from GMP/GCP/SOP Requirements, and objective evidence gathered during the audit that may conclude limited/no health risk to the consumer. - Medium Risk: A Deviation from GMP/GCP (i.e. departure from Regulations and Requirements) or for which a 483 may be issued by FDA and would conclude some health risk to the consumer. - High Risk: Potential risk of harm/death to the user/ warning letter may be issued by the FDA.
+- Reasonable Risk: With all types of activities, there is assumed risk, but no current threats or exposed risks were identified during the assessment. - Limited Risk: An observed departure from specific SOP Requirements was noted and where no exposed risk was identified during the assessment.
+More likely than not the finding would have resulted in no FDA 483's being raised minor departure from GMP/GCP Requirements. - Average Risk: A minor departure from GMP/GLP/ SOP Requirements where objective evidence gathered during the audit may conclude that limited or no health risk to the consumer or the stakeholder using the report was observed.
+An FDA 483 would probably be issued by FDA.
+A warning letter may be raised but it is unlikely. - Medium Risk: A Deviation from GMP/GLP (i.e. departure from Regulations and Requirements) or for which an FDA 483 and/or warning letters would most

+- likely be issued and where it could be concluded that there may be some health risk to the consumer. - High Risk: Potential risk of harm/death to the user/ warning letter would be issued by the FDA.

 Additionally, the Final Risk Priority Number (FRPN) correlates to the level of risk deemed at the audited organization.
-Though this FRPN will look like a numerical score, it will simply express the level of risk based on a mathematical calculation associated with the level of risk noted on the PEAR.
+Though this FRPN will look like a numerical score on the final report, it will simply express the level of risk based on a mathematical calculation associated with the level of risk noted on the PEAR.
 The audit tool and final report will not contain an overall numerical score like previous reports.
-This enhanced tool is strictly risk-based, so the outcome of the audit is also strictly risk-based.
+This tool is strictly risk-based, so the outcome of the audit is also strictly risk-based.

 Requirements will be weighted based on the risk severity and probability of occurrence.
 Corrective Actions will be defined as Critical, Major and Minor.
 Any Critical or Major CAPAs will require a follow-up assessment, as will falling within the Medium and High Risk Levels.
+All follow-up assessments will be conducted as determined and deemed necessary by the UL Registrar Certification Committee.

 In terms of PEAR and our research on risk, we have updated our definitions of Minor and Major Nonconformances and, at the request of stakeholder feedback, added Critical Nonconformance.

 Nonconformance types can be defined as: